nrepl/piggieback/README.md

 Piggieback is nREPL middleware, so you need to add it to your nREPL server's middleware stack.

-If you're using the latest Leniningen (git `master` at the moment), you can add this to your `project.clj` to automagically mix the Piggieback middleware into the stack that `lein repl` will use when starting nREPL:
+If you're using recent Leniningen previews (**v2.0-preview9** is the minimum required to use this configuration), you can add this to your `project.clj` to automagically mix the Piggieback middleware into the stack that `lein repl` will use when starting nREPL: